 That Was the Week That Was

 The 4th week at Cognicity KnowNow saw us receive a number of visitors to our Level 24 office.
-Which amongst the many highlights led to a more developed cultural use case for the Docklands Museum.
+This amongst the many highlights led to a more developed cultural use case for the Docklands Museum.
 Plus we participated in a great product development workshop.
 More on that later in the blog.
-The challenge participants are embracing interoperability which is great news for the kn-i platform, the Cognicity Challenge and Canary Wharf.
+The challenge participants are embracing interoperability which is great news for the kn-i platform, the Cognicity Challenge, and Canary Wharf.
 On a news note, David & I had a great discussion with our home city.
-Watch this space to see if kn-i will be landing in Portsmouth soon.
+Watch this space to see if Kn-i will be landing in Portsmouth soon.
 Well by 2016 we hope!

-From a challenge perspective we are a third of the way through.
+From a challenge perspective, we are a third of the way through.
 A great vibe is brewing on Level 24 as the teams settle into a pattern, helping each other out and starting to see how we will deliver a cool demo in 8 weeks!
 Check out the KnowNow Wall including our banner in the picture below.
 The second cohort starts on Monday.
 We the first cohort feel like veterans now the newbies are starting.
 Exciting times.

 KnowNow Wall at Cognicity